Nourine-Sabry/SMOC2_fibrosis_RNAseq/README.md

 ## Background:

 - Chronic kidney disease (CKD) is a heterogenous disease that refers to any abnormalities in the structure of function of the kidneys that is present for more than 3 months.
-A hallmark of CKD is tubulo-interstitial injury that leads to a surplus of extracellular matrix (ECM) protein deposition leading to fibrosis and scarring.
+A hallmark of CKD is tubulo-interstitial injury that leads to a surplus of extracellular matrix (ECM) protein deposition leading to renal fibrosis and scarring.
+Among the causes of renal fibrosis is uringary outlet obstruction, leading to impaired urinary flow, kidney enlargement, and ultimately, renal fibrosis.
+Currently, the most common mouse model to study renal tubulointerstitial fibrosis is the unilateral ureteral obstruction (UUO) model.
 The mechanisms underlying kidney fibrosis are complicated and still under investigation.
 However, recent advances in sequencing technologies and the emergence of the omics era have enabled researchers to answer many questions surrounding this topic, thereby facilitating the discovery of fibrotic injury biomarkers and the identification of antifibrotic therapeutic targets.

 - Secreted modular calcium-binding protein 2 (SMOC2) is a protein belonging to the Secreted Protein Acidic and Rich in Cysteine (SPARC) matricellular protein family.
 It is secreted in the extracellular space and interact with a variety of bioactive effectors including structural matrix proteins, cell surface receptors, growth factors, and proteases.
 It serves to regulate cell-matrix interactions and cell functions.
 SMOC2 is mainly secreted in the kidneys, lungs, ovaries, and skeletal muscles.
 Owing to its role in triggering the fibroblast-to-myofibroblast transition (FMT), SMOC2 has been implicated in the progression of fibrotic disorders.
 However, the mechanisms underlying SMOC2's involvement in initiating fibrosis have yet to be fully uncovered, making it a target of interest in the study of fibrotic disorder intiation and progression.